vishvAsa/notes/economics/financial_services/banking/01_Operation.md

 With risky lending (ie: where the probability of default is higher than usual), the bank charges a higher rate of interest in order to mitigate the risk by purchasing or acting as insurance against default.

+## Joint accounts in USA
+### Custodial accounts
+Ally - Minors can't be joint account holders with adults.
+But can open custodial account It is owned by ONE minor, but operated by a custodian till he reaches majority.
+There can be a "successor custodian" named.

 ## Balance sheet

 The bank should be capable of returning the money to the depositors whenever they demand it - as long as they do not do it all at once (a ’run on the bank’).
 So, always lent money <= borrowed money + capital.
 In order for the bank to be making the maximum possible safe profit, this should hold: lent money/ investments = borrowed money + capital.
 Banks for which this holds are said to be solvent.